 Three Phases of SEAL Sniper Training

-The SEAL course is divided into three phases and takes over 90 days of 100-hour seven-day workweeks.
+The Navy SEAL Sniper Course is divided into three phases and takes over 90 days of 100-hour seven-day workweeks.
 It tests to the highest standards in the world.

 In phase one the candidate learns the latest in digital photography techniques, computer image manipulation/compression, and satellite radio communications.
 Historically the sniper would sketch a target in detail and record notes with pencil and paper.
 In the 21st century, the sniper leverages technology to his advantage.
 He uses the most advanced camera systems, hardware, and software available to record target information and produce a firing solution.